 A. Because many software programs default to re-sizing the photo when the dpi number is changed.
 So when you changed the setting from 72 to 300, it re-sized the photo by a factor of 4.2 (72 x 4.2 = 300).
 If the original photo had 3000 horizontal pixels, it now has 12,600 pixels.
 Digital photos don't take well to this amount of enlargement without special techniques.
 To change the dpi without re-sizing the photo in the process see: Changing the DPI of a Photo.
 To actually change the pixel size of the photo see: Changing the size of a Digital Photo

 A. You are likely saving the file in either a different file format (i.e. RAW - JPEG - TIF), or, if the same file format, your software program is using a different file compression than the original.
 Most commonly this is with JPEG.
-A high quality JPEG from a camera is being saved with a quality factor of about 97 (approx. Adobe scale 10).
-The new save from your software program might be defaulting to a quality factor of about 75 (approx. Adobe scale 8).
+A high quality JPEG from a camera is being saved with a quality factor of about 97 (approx. Adobe scale 12).
+Many photo editing program have a default JPEG quality factor of about 75 (approx. Adobe scale 6).
 If your original photo was say 3 megabytes (Mb) in file size from the camera, saving that exact same photo (with no change to pixel dimensions) at quality 75 would result in a 0.6 Mb file size.
 This will also result in loss of photo quality.
-See Digital Photo File Types
+Most photo editing program allow you to change the JPEG quality, adjust it to suit your needs (for printing, pick about a JPEG quality 90 or Adobe 11).
+See the Digital Image Filesize section on the Digital Photo File Types Page

 Q. How many pixels per inch (ppi) do I really need for photographic quality?

 A. This is completely in the eye of the beholder, its a subjective figure.
 Magazines usually ask for 300 ppi, I think that 200 ppi is generally fine, you may find that 100 ppi is okay for you.
-It's affected by your perception of quality and viewing distance (a poster doesn't need as many ppi as a magazine photo).
+It's affected by your perception of quality and viewing distance (a poster, which is viewed from a distance of 6 feet doesn't need as many ppi as a magazine photo that is viewed at a distance of 1 foot).
 Quality is not linear, 300 ppi is not "twice as good" as 150 ppi.
 For the professional, quality includes shadow details and native file level of detail (resolving power) - these demand higher ppi.
 The ppi discussion includes other factors such as the quality of the recording device (your camera's optics & sensor or a scanner's sensor); the size (in pixels) of the digital image; the digital format it is stored in (lossless vs lossy compression); and the technical proficiency and the "eye" of the photographer.
 But even with those factors at their best, determining a required ppi is not cut and dried.
 For some discussion on this see The Arithmetic of DPI

-Q. Why do people think DPI is a measure of digital image resolution?
+Q. Why do people think PPI (or DPI in older software) setting is a measure of digital image resolution?

-A. Mostly it's the fault of software manufacturers who have labelled the DPI setting in their program under the title of "Resolution".
-The DPI figure is used as a conversion factor by some software to either re-size the photo and/or set its ppi output to paper.
-These are legitimate (and can be very handy for people such as graphics designers), but with the logic of 2+2=5, people have erroneously concluded that because DPI can change the photo in these ways, that if the same photo had two different DPIs, the higher DPI photo would represent more "resolution."
+A. Mostly it's the fault of software manufacturers who have labelled the PPI setting in their program under the title of "Resolution" within their "Image Size" dialog box.
+The PPI figure is used as a conversion factor by some software to either re-size the photo and/or set its ppi output to paper.
+These are legitimate (and can be very handy for people such as graphics designers), but with the logic of 2+2=5, people have erroneously concluded that because PPI can change the photo in these ways, that if the same photo had two different PPIs, the higher PPI photo would represent more "resolution."
 In reality, if two digital photos have the same pixel dimensions, they are identical in digital resolution no matter what the DPI setting in the photo.
-DPI, unless used to re-sample (re-size) the photo, does not create "resolution" - but today many people will still think that if they have two photos of the same pixel dimensions, one set to 72 dpi and one set to 300 dpi, that the 300 dpi photo is "high res" and the 72 dpi photo is "low res" when in fact they are "same res".
+PPI, unless used to re-sample (re-size) the photo, does not create "resolution" - but today many people will still think that if they have two photos of the same pixel dimensions, one set to 72 ppi and one set to 300 ppi, that the 300 ppi photo is "high res" and the 72 ppi photo is "low res" when in fact they are "same res".
 This high res/low res misconception is one of the reasons I started this website.

-Q. When change the DPI number in my photo it gets bigger/smaller.
+Q. When I change the DPI/PPI number in my photo it gets bigger/smaller.
+Why?